-The Goals of the Program
+The Goal of the Certificate Program:

-• Develop a theology of Christian spirituality by drawing on and integrating insights from Scripture, theology, historical traditions, psychology and related fields
+– To develop a theology of Christian spirituality by drawing on and integrating insights from Scripture, theology, historical traditions, psychology and related fields

-• Discover the richness of one’s own spiritual tradition, as well as the gifts and blessings of other traditions
+– To discover the richness of one’s own spiritual tradition, as well as the gifts and blessings of other traditions

-• Gain skills in providing individual and group spiritual direction from a Christian contemplative perspective
+– To gain skills in providing individual and group spiritual direction from a Christian contemplative perspective

 General Structure of the Program

 A Cohort consists of students who meet together three times during year one, for three-day retreats and a one-day retreat.
-In year two, the cohort meets for three-three day retreats.
+In year two, the cohort meets for three three-day retreats.
 During the first year, the focus is on spiritual formation and the tools for becoming a spiritual director.
 The focus of the second year is a practicum.
 Students will continue with formation, with the inclusion of monthly supervision by a trained and certified supervisor, as they engage in spiritual direction with 2-4 directees.

-Attendance at the specified retreats is essential, due to the communal nature of the program.
+Attendance at the specified retreats is essential due to the communal nature of the program.

-• A completed application form and application fee
+• A completed application form and application fee of $75.00

 • A statement detailing educational background, work experience, Christian journey involvement in church and Christian service, and interest in the program